 We must all play a part in tackling climate change.
 By making changes to how we travel, what we buy, reducing our waste and changing how we use energy at home, we can help to reach net zero emissions by 2045.
 Find out what actions you can take now.
 Scotland, let’s do net zero.

-The Scottish Government is launching the Young Persons’ Free Bus Travel scheme from 31 January 2022 to help in Scotland’s fight against climate change.
-The scheme is expected to benefit just under a million children and young people.
+The Scottish Government's Young Persons’ Free Bus Travel scheme is designed to help in Scotland’s fight against climate change.
+The scheme benefis just under a million children and young people.

 By reworking the way we produce, consume and dispose of products and services we can make the most of what we have and help the planet along the way.

 Climate Beacons for COP26 is a collaborative project between partners that brings together environmental and cultural organisations across Scotland to help get the public involved in conversations about climate change in a way that is relevant to the local area.

 To avoid the wide-ranging impacts our clothing has on the natural environment, and you can do many simple things to help change the way you buy clothes and reduce your impact on the planet.